shawnthroop/stadn/README.md

 var client = // Authorized client
 var stream = // Stream object returned in the callback from fetchStream.
 Not a JSONStream.

-// meta and data are json objects corresponding to parts of the stream objects outlined here: https://developers.app.net/reference/resources/app-stream/#sample-stream-objects client.monitorStream(stream, function(meta, data) {
+client.monitorStream(stream, function(meta, data) {
     // handle chunk of stream data, for example: if (meta.type === 'post') {